 Class Email Lists

 Class composites are pictures of students enrolled in your class.
 You may also access this online.
-Faculty must login via their UC Davis login and Kerberos password.
+Faculty must log in via their UC Davis login and Kerberos password.
 Currently, incoming student composites are unavailable.
-You can access a photo roster provided by campus.
+You can access a photo roster provided by the campus.
 The GSM does not manage this system.

 Please note: Visiting faculty do not have access to this system; please contact our office to obtain a copy.

-Course management system for all courses are created in Canvas by Project & Instructional Resources.
+Course management systems for all courses is created in Canvas by Project & Instructional Resources.
 All instructors will need to have a UC Davis computing account in order to access Canvas.

 Textbook orders must be submitted three months prior to the beginning of class.

 Examination/desk copies and supplementary teaching materials may be ordered via our office.
 If the examination copy is for an upcoming class, please submit the request as early as possible.

 Textpaks are a compilation of copyright materials such as academic journal articles, case studies, popular magazine articles, newspaper articles and chapters from a book.
 Textpaks are accessible online from Study.net and Harvard Business Publishing.